dedsec00Retr0/My-UE-GOAP/docs/index.md

+**Notice!!! this plugin is refactoring,the next update version might be very very different!!!**

 # RGOAP Documentation

 This is a simple plugin to let you use Goal Oriented Action Planning AI.Follow next steps to statrt build your own GOAP AI.